Sceptre/sceptre/CONTRIBUTING.md

 * `pip install awscli`
 * Setup [AWS CLI Environment variables](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-envvars.html)
   to work with an AWS account that you have access to.
-You can use the same user that you use for CircleCi.
+You can use the same user or role that you use for Github actions.

 _Note_: All integration tests are set up to run in `eu-west-*` region.
 If you prefer to run in a different region you must update the region in each test before running it